rescript-lang/rescript-vscode/CONTRIBUTING.md

 Even this fix isn't great.
 Ideally, the editor's diagnostics can be greyed out while we're updating them...

+Keep in mind that you might be tracking multiple `.compiler.log`s.
+You should do the above for each.

 ### Stale Diagnostics Detection

 To check whether the artifacts are stale, do **not** check `.bsb.lock` at the project root.
 This is unreliable, since it's possible that `bsb` wasn't running in watcher mode.
 We also don't want to encourage overuse of the watcher mode, though it seems increasingly common.